When the body converts GBL into GHB, it can turn off some functions of the nervous system.

 Amphetamines interacts with GAMMA BUTYROLACTONE (GBL)

-Amphetamines are drugs that can speed up your nervous system.
-GBL is changed in the body to GHB (gamma hydroxybutyrate).
-GHB can slow down your nervous system.
+Amphetamines are drugs that can speed up the nervous system.
+GBL is changed in the body to gamma-hydroxybutyrate (GHB).
+GHB can slow down the nervous system.
 Taking GBL along with amphetamines can lead to serious side effects.

 Medications for pain (Narcotic drugs) interacts with GAMMA BUTYROLACTONE (GBL)